olane/spotibot/README.md

 The console will print an auth URL - visit it, and log into your spotify account.
 Accept the app's access.

-Once you do, the callback will hit the app and the app will log out your authorization code.
+Once you do, the callback will hit the app and the app will log out your refresh and access code.

-Copy the auth code into secrets.js (`spotifyAuthCode`)
+Copy the refresh token into secrets.js (`spotifyRefreshToken`)